pottj/LongitudinalMR_POPS_UKBB/README.md

-# MVMR of trajectories of fetal size on pregnancy outcomes
+# MVMR of longitudinal exposure data

-last updated: 24/01/24
+last updated: 17/04/24

-Code relevant for preprocessing and analyzing the POPS data in my longitudinal MVMR analyses
+This repository includes code relevant for both the simulation study and the real data analysis using POPS (Pregnancy Outcome Prediction Study) data.

 ## Overview

 ### General aim

-The aim of our study is to investigate the performance of different novel Mendelian Randomization (MR) techniques on longitudinal exposures, testing both mean exposure level and exposure trajectory for causal effects on an outcome of interest.
+The aim of our study is to investigate the performance of multivariate Mendelian Randomization (MVMR) using longitudinal exposures, testing both **mean** exposure level, exposure trajectory (**slope**), and within-individual **variability** for causal effects on an outcome of interest.

+### Hypothesis 1

+MVMR can separate the causal effect of mean, slope, and variability of an exposure X on an outcome Y. This will be tested in the simulation study.

+### Hypothesis 2

+Estimated fetal weight (EFW) has a causal effect on birth weight.
+While this sound obvious at first, the underlying research question is if the effect is only origin from the mean EFW, the trajectory of the EFW, or also influenced by the variability of each individual.
+This will be tested in the POPS data, and serve as positive control.

-### Hypothesis
+### Hypothesis 3

-Our hypothesis is that mean fetal size (intercept of *linMixed*, $\mu$ of *gamlss* and *gamlssIA*) and its variability during pregnancy (slope of *linMixed* and *gamlssIA*, $\sigma$ of *gamlss* and *gamlssIA*) have a causal impact on pregnancy outcomes such as delivery methods, e.g. emergency caesarean delivery (eCD).

-### Exposure & Outcomes
+The final hypothesis is whether EFW has a causal effect on emergency Cesarean Section (eCS) or not.
+This will only be tested if the positive control works out.

+### POPS exposure data

 **Primary exposure**: estimated fetal weight (EFW)

 - absolute values (in kg)
+- log-transformed values
 - Z-scores (corrected for GA)
 - centiles (pnorm(Z-score))

-**Secondary exposures**:
+**Secondary exposures**: (not yet analyzed)

 - Linear-growth exposures (in cm)
     - Abdominal circumference (AC)